yogeshmpandey/yogeshmpandey.github.io/_posts/2019-04-26-Taiwan-Trip.md

 >Streets at the Night

 <img src="https://i.imgur.com/NrzjWri.jpg" alt="Taiwan">
->Tress marked with QR code.
+>Trees marked with QR code.

 After around a week, I said Goodbye to Taiwan after experience a different slice of life.